-Fraction to Decimal Conversion Chart(Printable & Customizable)
+Fraction to Decimal Conversion Chart(Nominal vs Precision Dimensions)

 100% Free - No Signup